CodaPakoda/Smart-Route-Optimiser/README.md

 | D | 6 | Weekend | 14 | 20.1 | 12.7 | 36.8% |
 | E | 12 | Weekend | 19 | 38.3 | 20.9 | 45.4% |

-**Average improvement across scenarios with room to optimize: ~48%.** Scenario A shows 0% improvement — with only 5 stops, the naive input order happened to already be near-optimal for that particular combination, which is expected and realistic (not every input has room for improvement).
+Average improvement across scenarios with room to optimize is about 48%.
+Scenario A shows 0% improvement; with only 5 stops, the naive input order happened to already be near-optimal for that particular combination, which is expected and realistic since not every input has room for improvement.

 ## Tech stack